 Form 1099-NEC Box 1 – Nonemployee compensation

 Report nonemployee compensation of $600 for services (including any parts and materials) or more in Box 1 of Form 1099-NEC.
-Also, report certain attorney fees and cash payments for fish or other aquatic life purchased from a source with a fishing boat engaged in the trade or business of catching fish.
+Also, report certain attorney fees, other professional services fees, expert witness fees, and other types of items specified in the IRS instructions.

 Payments in Box 1 are generally subject to self-employment tax to be paid by the recipient to the IRS.